Mann & Overton: 1929 Upright Grand or High Lot

 Although representative makes of new taxicabs exhibited at the 1929 London Motor Transport Show were: Morris Commercial, Beardmore, Austin and Citroen only Beardmore supplied complete taxicabs.

 Up to that time Austin and others supplied only a hire car chassis intended to accept specialist bodies and their hire car chassis didn't comply with the London taxicab regulations.
 Austin's exhibit at this 1929 show was their new chassis on which they had amended their Heavy Twelve chassis's steering to provide a tighter turning circle and switched their cable-operated for rod-operated brakes to comply with the regulations.
 After that Mann & Overton's designer and coachbuilders had only to replace Austin's usual V-shaped windscreen with a flat upright screen and amend the offside front door opening of a hire car to make a luggage platform.Most buyers chose landaulette bodywork because the very back section of the roof could be lowered in summer.The first new generation Mann & Overton Austin entered service in April–May 1930.

 The new taxicab was considerably taller than any others and was dubbed the Upright Grand but top hat wearers could use the extra space and the Heavy Twelve's engine had already proved almost indestructible in Austin's saloon cars.
 Mann & Overton's success was immediate.
 In 1930 the year of its introduction, 271 of the 540 new cabs were Austins.

 The next year, 1931, Mann & Overton sold 400 Austins, the opposition—Morris Commercial, Beardmore, plus a few M&O Unics—could only manage 243 vehicles between them.

-Austin further modified the chassis in 1933 adding syncromesh between third and top gears (these cars are called TT or Twin Top) and replacing the joints at the front of the propellor shaft with Hardy Spicer couplings.
+Austin further modified the chassis in 1933 adding synchromesh between third and top gears (these cars are called TT or Twin Top) and replacing the joints at the front of the propeller shaft with Hardy Spicer couplings.
 In addition the transmission brake was removed—the parking brake now operated on the back wheels.

 1934 Low Loading

 The new cab was once again designed by William Overton of Mann & Overton Limited in collaboration with Austin.
-Austin had redesigned the back axle relocating the propellor shaft and together with height saved by the new dropped cross-braced frame something like 7 inches was able to be removed from the car's overall height.
+Austin had redesigned the back axle relocating the propeller shaft and together with height saved by the new dropped cross-braced frame something like 7 inches was able to be removed from the car's overall height.

 Again the standard body was made by Strachan of Acton.
-For the same price Mann & Overton would supply another by Vincent's of Reading (famous for building the royal horse boxes) or for £5 more a better finished body by Jones Bros of Bayswater.
+For the same price Mann & Overton would supply another by Vincent's of Reading (famous for building the royal horse boxes) or for £5 more a better finished body by Jones Brothers of Bayswater.
 Other suppliers included Goodland Cooper and Elkington of Chiswick.